 - 5.3.50 Tall buildings that include residential will need to take account of noise and air quality issues in the same way as all additional residential development.
-All developments will need to comply with the Civil Aviation Authority's aerodrome safeguarding criteria, where buildings should be below 242 metres AOD. - 5.3.51 Given their prominence and to signify Reading's emerging status as regional capital of the Thames Valley, it is essential that the buildings and new spaces are designed to be of the highest architectural quality.
+All developments will need to comply with the Civil Aviation Authority's aerodrome safeguarding criteria, where buildings should be below 242 metres AOD, and Heathrow Airport is a consultee for any buildings above 150m within Central Reading. - 5.3.51 Given their prominence and to signify Reading's emerging status as regional capital of the Thames Valley, it is essential that the buildings and new spaces are designed to be of the highest architectural quality.
 Therefore (and having taken into account CABE's and Historic England's guidance on tall buildings) the Council considers that outline planning applications for tall buildings are appropriate only in cases where the applicant is seeking to establish the principle of (a) tall building(s) as an important element within the context of a robust and credible master plan for the area to be developed over a long period of time.
 In such cases principles must be established within the design and access statement accompanying the application, which demonstrate that excellent urban design and architecture will result.